tmm/www/content/posts/mute-vc/index.md

 ---
 title: Mute.vc Launch
 date: 2020-01-15
-path: /mute-vc/
+slug: /mute-vc/
 published: true
 description: I launched a product for muting investors on Twitter.
 People talked about it.
 ---

 Yesterday, I launched a quick hack I did over the holiday break: [Mute.vc](https://mute.vc).
 It's a simple web app where you can individually or bulk mute/unmute investors so you don't have to see their tweets.

 I [posted it](https://news.ycombinator.com/item?id=22044945) on Show HN and it hit the front page after a half hour.
 Right away, traffic spiked.
 I was mostly unproductive for rest of the day replying to comments, refreshing the analytics, and riding the wave.

 Not sure why, but at some point after bouncing around between #11-17 for a few hours, the post dropped to #45.
 Maybe because some people started talking about politics in the comments (think mute.politics).
 At that point, with traffic dying, I thought it was over.